 Curious about other cultures: language, food, drink, fashion, philosophy, psychology.

 Ask for my couch about one week in advance.

 Always give the profile of the person who comes with you.

 Fill it with age, places you lived, languages, studies, passions.

-What common interest do we have other than traveling, meeting people or work?
+Other than traveling, meeting people or work.